 How Checks and Balances Work

-- Legislative Branch – Can create laws, but the Executive can veto them.
+• Legislative Branch - Can create laws, but the Executive can veto them.
+Congress can override a veto with a two-thirds majority and also controls the budget and confirms presidential appointments.

-- Executive Branch – Can enforce laws, but the Judicial can declare them unconstitutional.
+• Executive Branch - Can enforce laws and conduct foreign policy, but the Judicial branch can declare executive actions unconstitutional.
+Congress can impeach and remove the President.

 Judicial Review